Ellerbach/docfx-companion-tools/README.md

 ### Chocolatey

-The tools can be installed by dowloading the zip-file of a [release](https://github.com/Ellerbach/docfx-companion-tools/releases) or use [Chocolatey](https://chocolatey.org/install) like this:
+The tools can be installed by downloading the zip-file of a [release](https://github.com/Ellerbach/docfx-companion-tools/releases) or use [Chocolatey](https://chocolatey.org/install) like this:

 ```shell
 choco install docfx-companion-tools